thortle/Twibot-20/README.md

 ### 1.1 Introduction

-This project is divided into two distinct parts, each focusing on a different Twitter bot detection dataset:
+This project is divided into two distinct parts, each focusing on a different Twitter bot detection dataset :

-#### 1.1.1 Main project: Twibot-20
+#### 1.1.1 Main project : Twibot-20

-- **Objective:** build a machine learning model to classify Twitter accounts as either 'human' or 'bot' using the Twibot-20 dataset.
+- **Objective :** build a machine learning model to classify Twitter accounts as either 'human' or 'bot' using the Twibot-20 dataset.
-- **Approach:** fine-tune a pre-trained DistilBERT model for sequence classification using the Hugging Face Transformers library.
+- **Approach :** fine-tune a pre-trained DistilBERT model for sequence classification using the Hugging Face Transformers library.
-- **Data focus:** classification based on user profile text (username, name, description, location) and up to 5 recent tweets when available.
+- **Data focus :** classification based on user profile text (username, name, description, location) and up to 5 recent tweets when available.
-- **Dataset size:** approximately 9,500 users (train/validation/test combined).
+- **Dataset size :** approximately 9,500 users (train/validation/test combined).
-- **Features:** uses combined profile information as the primary input.
+- **Features :** uses combined profile information as the primary input.

-#### 1.1.2 Extension: Twibot-22
+#### 1.1.2 Extension : Twibot-22

-- **Objective:** train a similar bot detection model using the newer and larger Twibot-22 dataset.
+- **Objective :** train a similar bot detection model using the newer and larger Twibot-22 dataset.
-- **Approach:** create a balanced subset of the imbalanced Twibot-22 dataset and fine-tune DistilBERT.
+- **Approach :** create a balanced subset of the imbalanced Twibot-22 dataset and fine-tune DistilBERT.
-- **Data focus:** classification based solely on tweet content rather than profile information.
+- **Data focus :** classification based solely on tweet content rather than profile information.
-- **Dataset size:** uses a balanced subset of 1,000 tweets (500 bot, 500 human).
+- **Dataset size :** uses a balanced subset of 1,000 tweets (500 bot, 500 human).
-- **Features:** uses only tweet text as input, without profile information.
+- **Features :** uses only tweet text as input, without profile information.

 #### 1.1.3 Key differences